01 of 07

 07 of 07

-The World of Color is one of the best things you can do after dark at California Adventure, with dancing fountains and excerpts from dozens of beloved Disney films.
+The World of Color has long been one of the best things you can do after dark at California Adventure, with dancing fountains and excerpts from dozens of beloved Disney films.
 Here's what you need to know to enjoy it the easy way.